 What Can Store Security Do?

 The good news is that store security personnel have no right to arrest a defendant suspected of shoplifting.
 The bad news is that they may detain suspects for a reasonable period and in a reasonable manner.
-In most cases, that means they can place the defendant in a locked room and perhaps even restrain him or her.
-Moreover, store security personnel can begin questioning defendants straightaway without informing them of their rights or even calling their parents.
+In most cases, that means they can place the defendant in a locked room and even restrain him or her.
+Moreover, store security personnel can begin questioning you straightaway.
+They often do this without informing you of your rights or even calling their parents.

 After the fact, the store can ban the defendant from the premises, possibly even if the defendant is later found not guilty or if the charges are dropped.

-The statute refers to the “owner” of the property, which is generally defined as anyone who has a superior right to possession of the property, a category that could include the record owner, store manager, security guard, cashier, or almost anyone else.
+The statute refers to the “owner” of the property.
+This is generally defined as anyone who has a superior right to possession of the property.
+This category could include the

 Even with this broad definition, it is not always easy for prosecutors to secure an owner’s testimony a year or more after the alleged retail theft, which is normally the soonest that these cases go to trial.
 By that time, especially in very low-dollar situations, the owner has either lost interest in the case or has left that job for another position.
 In both these situations, it is difficult, or impossible, for the prosecutor to subpoena the owner and thereby make a prima facie case.

-Prosecutors are often anxious to consider non-trial disposition in non-violent cases, especially if the defendant has no criminal record.
+Prosecutors often consider non-trial disposition in non-violent cases, especially if you have no criminal record.
 Many jurisdictions offer deferred prosecution programs that involve a theft-deterrent class and/or a few community service hours.
 Once the program is completed, prosecutors dismiss the charges and the defendant is eligible for expunction.
 In other cases, court-supervision probation is available, and defendants are eligible for expunction after a two-year waiting period.

 Illinois law also provides a civil penalty of up to $1,000 for a retail theft case, and it is not unusual for defendants to receive demand letters months or even years after the fact.
 Because of cost considerations, the stores rarely take these cases to trial if the letters go unheeded, but it is quite common for them to turn the matters over to debt collectors.